erikvargas1/CCNA-Notes/README.md

 > Access ports = "untagged" ports

 **802.1Q (dot1q)**
 802.1Q is a tag inserted into the Ethernet frame and is used to identify which VLAN the frame belongs to when sent over a trunk.
-The tag is inserted between the source and type/length fields of the ethernet frame.
 VID (Vlan ID) - identifies the VLAN the frame belongs to

 802.1Q has a feature called the **native VLAN.**
-**The native VLAN is VLAN 1** by default on all trunk ports, however this can be changed manually on each trunk port.
+**The native VLAN is VLAN 1** by default on all trunk ports, However this can be changed manually on each trunk port.

 Switches DO NOT add a 802.1Q tag to frames in the native VLAN.
 When a switch receives a untagged frame on a trunk port, it assumes the frame belongs to the native VLAN.